How to Handle the Brilliant but Toxic Employee

 The other camp offers a variety of creative ideas and half-measures, including isolating the employee to minimize the toxicity, promoting the individual to lead the team and offering team coaching for all parties in an attempt to get them to play nicely together.
 The rationale of this camp is best summarized as, “It would be horrible to fire Steve Jobs,” and, “Do you really want to see this big brain in your competitor’s booth at an industry trade show?”

-It makes for a fun and spirited debate, until you have to actually manage the situation on your team.
-Use this hard-won, real world guidance to help you navigate your own brilliant-toxic employee situation.
+It makes for a fun and spirited debate until you have to manage the situation on your team.
+Use this hard-won, real-world guidance to help you navigate your own brilliant-toxic employee situation.

 9 Tips to Help You Manage the Brilliant-Toxic Employee Dilemma:

-Avoid being blinded by this employee’s brilliance.
 It is incredibly easy to be blinded to some less than desirable behaviors or characteristics by the gray matter and technical prowess of the expert on your team.
-You recognize the importance of their knowledge to your group’s success and you easily dismiss concerns and complaints over toxic or disruptive behaviors.
+You recognize the importance of their knowledge to your group’s success, and you easily dismiss concerns and complaints about toxic or disruptive behaviors.
 As soon as you begin rationalizing or defending their behaviors because of their brilliance or alleged value to the firm or team, you are in trouble.

-Accept that you cannot create a culture of accountability with two sets of rules.
 Establishing and reinforcing accountability for behavior and results in any team setting is essential for your success as a manager.
 When others perceive there are two sets of rules: one for most people and one for the brilliant-toxic character, you have effectively invited dysfunction to take up permanent residence on your team.
-One set of rules please.
+One set of rules, please.

-Gauge the level of toxicity.
 My focus in this post is on the types of behaviors that annoy others, reduce collaboration and add stress to the culture, and not on those that fall into the categories that demand immediate escalation and formal investigation.
-In my own experiences the brilliant-toxic employee stepped on toes, treated critics rudely, violated team and individual trust, bypassed the chain of command, alienated team members and genuinely irked everyone in their way.
+In my own experiences, the brilliant-toxic employee stepped on toes, treated critics rudely, violated team and individual trust, bypassed the chain of command, alienated team members and genuinely irked everyone in their way.
 However, if the issues involve harassment, threats of violence or others, skip this post and directly escalate to the designated authorities in your firm.

-Consider professional coaching.
-This is a controversial point in my live debates on this topic.
+It is a controversial point in my live debates on this topic.
 Many perceive that coaching should be reserved for good citizens.
-In many instances, this brilliant but less-than ideal citizen merits additional investment.
+In many instances, this brilliant but less-than-ideal citizen merits additional investment.
 Of course, coaching only works if the individual genuinely embraces the opportunity and commits to recognizing and changing behaviors.
 I have no qualms exploring this option assuming I am living up to the conditions in the other tips outlined here.

-Face reality: if there’s no progress, put teeth into your program.
 If you’ve invested time, energy and capital in a robust program of feedback and coaching to no avail, you should work with your manager and H.R. specialist to develop and implement an escalation program.
 This program may very well include termination for non-compliance.
-This is an unfortunate place to end up, and too many managers stop short of this step.
+It is an unfortunate place to end up, and too many managers stop short of this step.

 The Bottom-Line for Now